 Common Questions About Workers’ Compensation Claims

 Although hiring a lawyer is not a formal requirement for workers’ compensation claims, it can often give workers an advantage.
 A skilled attorney from Gordon Law Offices, can help you understand your rights, obligations and options.
 We can also stand up for you against large employers and powerful insurance companies if your case involves any conflict.
-Call 312-815-6730 or email us for a free consultation.
+Call 312-332-5200312-332-5200 or contact us for a free consultation.

 Am I Entitled To Workers’ Compensation?

 In Illinois, most workers can claim compensation for work-related injuries or occupational diseases.
 This includes most truck drivers, office employees, manufacturing workers, construction workers and more.

 However, the nature and cause of your injuries can play a role in your eligibility.
 For example, if you suffer an injury at a voluntary social event with coworkers, there is a chance that you would not be eligible for compensation.

 However, you might still be eligible if you suffer an injury while working in general – not just while at a specific workplace.
 For example, an office assistant could suffer an injury while delivering a company parcel to another business.
 That employee might still be entitled to compensation.